Little Mac: Concept and creation

 Since his appearance in Punch-Out!! for the NES, Little Mac has been represented with black hair; he usually wears a black tank top, green shorts, and green boxing gloves, though Super Punch-Out!! depicts him with blonde hair and blue pants.
+In the NES and Wii titles, he is shown sporting a pink jumpsuit whenever he and Doc Louis train in between circuits.
 He was originally going to be named Peter Punch, but this was changed before the game's debut.
 He is smaller than other opponents, able to perform various techniques, including the Star Uppercut, used by either collecting stars or filling a meter.
 Mac has a stamina meter where he becomes unable to fight for a time until he recovers.

 The identity of the player character in Super Punch-Out!! is the source of contention, with multiple sources disagreeing on whether he is Little Mac.
 According to Nintendo of America, the SNES title takes place after the events of the NES and Wii titles of the series; Little Mac looks different because he was given a makeover, and his repertoire has expanded since separating from Doc Louis.
 Before the SNES Super Punch-Out!! was finished and released, some screenshots and video footage of the prototype seen in gaming magazines showed him with a different look compared to his final version seen in the finished and released version.

 He was voiced in Punch-Out!! for Wii by Matt Harty, a sound designer for Next Level Games.
 Unlike his opponents, his design in Punch-Out!! for Wii has not changed much.
 They specifically kept him a silent protagonist due to how similar the Wii game is to the NES game as well as the tradition of silent Nintendo protagonists such as Kirby, Link, and Ness.
 The designers also wanted Mac to be an avatar for the player.
 They were originally going to allow players to upgrade Little Mac's abilities; however, they felt that it would take away from the challenge of overcoming opponents, as well as diminish peoples' interests in Little Mac.